inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

 and how to identify them. adapters, expanders, backplanes and all those goodies have a wider array of connector types.

 > [!important]
-> beware the difference between `connector assembly` and `connector mechanical`
+> beware the difference between `connector assembly` and `connector mechanical`.
-> the connector mechanical refers to the physical layout, the assembly to the exposed connections
+> the connector mechanical refers to the physical layout, the assembly to the exposed connections.
 > this document goes into the `connector mechanical` aspect.

 # todo explain better